 The short answer is yes, but no not really.
 On occasion you might run across a retailer that needs inventory and is willing to pay spot for a particular type of bullion in order to stock his shelves.
 That scenario is typically short lived and very inconsistent.
 If you stumble upon someone paying spot, you should take it and run!

-When their inventory is flush that same dealer is likely, in our experience, to start paying far less for the exact same items.
-One of the many benefits to doing business with Gold Rush is that our massive and consistent volume allows us to fetch the most money for our bullion trades.
+When their inventory is flush, or that large order has been satisfied, 123Coin Dealer is likely, in our experience, to start paying far less for the exact same items.
+One of the many benefits to doing business with Gold Rush is that our massive and consistent volume allows us to consistently fetch the most money for our bullion trades.
 That means that we will consistently and continuously pay you as aggressively as possible.
 Because we are not a retailer our inventory never gets full.
 And our ability to buy is never constricted by having to make huge investments in inventory and then waiting to liquidate that inventory one round at a time, as will happen with a coin dealer selling to the public.